warna720/ABHandler/README.md

 # ABHandler
-Made a class for handling AB testing in a small project.
+Made a class for handling AB tests in a small project.